Josh Donaldson Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 16th in MLB.

-- The Red Sox's 4.64 team ERA ranks 24th among all MLB pitching staffs.
+- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).

-- Red Sox pitchers combine to give up 84 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Red Sox pitchers combine to give up 84 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- In his last time out on Monday, the right-hander threw six innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.
+- The right-hander's most recent time out came on Saturday against the New York Yankees, when he went six innings, surrendering two earned runs while giving up three hits.

-- In nine games this season, the 24-year-old has an ERA of 3.97, with 9.1 strikeouts per nine innings.
-Opponents are batting .275 against him.
+- In 12 games this season, the 26-year-old has put up a 5.23 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.